aws/aws-eks-best-practices/content/security/docs/runtime.md

 # Runtime security
 Runtime security provides active protection for your containers while they're running.
 The idea is to detect and/or prevent malicious activity from occuring inside the container.
 With secure computing (seccomp) you can prevent a containerized application from making certain syscalls to the underlying host operating system's kernel.
 While the Linux operating system has a few hundred system calls, the lion's share of them are not necessary for running containers.
 By restricting what syscalls can be made by a container, you can effectively decrease your application's attack surface.
 To get started with seccomp, analyze the results of a stack trace to see which calls your application is making or use a tool such as [syscall2seccomp](https://github.com/antitree/syscall2seccomp).

+Unlike SELinux, seccomp was not designed to isolate containers from each other, however, it will protect the host kernel from unauthorized syscalls.
+It works by intercepting syscalls and only allowing those that have been whitelisted to pass through.
+Docker has a [default](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) seccomp profile which is suitable for a majority of general purpose workloads.
+You can also create own profiles for things that require additional privileges.

-> Seccomp profiles are a Kubelet alpha feature.
+> Caution: seccomp profiles are a Kubelet alpha feature.
 You'll need to add the `--seccomp-profile-root` flag to the Kubelet arguments to make use of this feature.

 AppArmor is similar to seccomp, only it restricts an container's capabilities including accessing parts of the file system.
 It can be run in either enforcement or complain mode.
 Since building Apparmor profiles can be challenging, it is recommended you use a tool like [bane](https://github.com/genuinetools/bane) instead.